Born: September 15, 1944 - Washington, D.C., USA

-The American conductor, J. Reilly Lewis, began his career as a member of the National Cathedral Junior Boys Choir under the direction of Richard W. Dirksen.
+The American conductor, John Reilly Lewis, began his career as a member of the National Cathedral Junior Boys Choir under the direction of Richard W. Dirksen.
 He received his B.M. from Oberlin College, and his M.S. and D.M.A. from the Juilliard School.
 Former teachers include Nadia Boulanger, Anthony Newman, and Albert Fuller.
 He was the recipient of a Fulbright scholarship in 1969, which he used to pursue specialized study of the keyboard music of J.S.
 Bach with Helmut Walcha in Germany.

 J. Reilly Lewis, founder and music director of the Washington Bach Consort, is recognized internationally as an accomplished conductor and keyboard artist, as well as a leading specialist of Baroque music, particularly the music of J.S.
 Bach.
-Under his direction, the Washington Bach Consort was founded in 1977 as an informal group of musicians with an irrepressible urge to perform Bach's music and has evolved into an internationally acclaimed professional ensemble of singers and instrumentalists specializing in the performance of 18th-century music.
+Under his direction, the Washington Bach Consort was founded in 1977 as an informal group of musicians with an irrepressible urge to perform J.S.
+Bach's music and evolved into an internationally acclaimed professional ensemble of singers and instrumentalists specializing in the performance of 18th-century music.

-A native of Washington, D.C., J. Reilly Lewis s performs regularly in his home city, but has also appeared before international audiences, both as a conductor and keyboard artist.
+A native of Washington, D.C., J. Reilly Lewis s performs regularly in his home city, but also appeared before international audiences, both as a conductor and keyboard artist.
 In 1985, his Washington Bach Consort was the only North American ensemble invited to perform in Leipzig for J.S.
 Bach's 300th birthday celebration.
-Dr. Lewis and the Consort will return to Germany in July 2000 for a tour commemorating the 250th Anniversary of Bach's death.
-Other international festivals in which Dr. Lewis has appeared include the Händel Festival in Halle, an all American music festival in Taipei, the Cologne New Music Festival, the Aspen Music Festival and the Mostly Mozart Festival.
-Over the past twenty years, Lewis has collaborated with many of the world's most renowned performing artists and conductors, and his ensemble continues to garner the highest praise for its unique sound and uncommonly high artistic standards.
+Dr. Lewis and the Consort will return to Germany in July 2000 for a tour commemorating the 250th Anniversary of J.S.
+Bach's death.
+Other international festivals in which Dr. Lewis appeared include the Händel Festival in Halle, an all American music festival in Taipei, the Cologne New Music Festival, the Aspen Music Festival and the Mostly Mozart Festival.
+Over the past twenty years, Lewis collaborated with many of the world's most renowned performing artists and conductors, and his ensemble continues to garner the highest praise for its unique sound and uncommonly high artistic standards.

-J. Reilly Lewis and the Washington Bach Consort have made several recordings.
+J. Reilly Lewis and the Washington Bach Consort made several recordings.
 In 1989, they recorded a compact disc with the Pro Organo label, featuring the complete motets of J.S.
 Bach.
-Lewis and the Consort released their newest compact disc in February of 1999 on the Newport Classic label, the Magnificats of J.S.
+Lewis and the Washington Bach Consort released their newest compact disc in February of 1999 on the Newport Classic label, the Magnificats of J.S.
 Bach (BWV 243) and his son, Carl Philipp Emanuel Bach.